| Activities

 (Danmark).
 Organised on April 5th 2006 by the IES in partnership with the

-Department of Political Science at the Université de Montréal.
+Department of Political Science at the Université de Montréal. * Single Markets:

 Economic Integration in Europe and the United-States.